-Access to the LRC collections is available through the online catalog "Webcat."
+Access to the LRC collections is available through the online catalog "WebCat."
 Links to library resources are provided on the ESCC home page.
 A LRC/library account must be established to check out ESCC library materials and to obtain materials from other libraries using interlibrary loan services.
 LRC identification cards are required to check out materials.
 Materials will be provided via postal services for distance education students who do not attend classes on any ESCC campus.
 Also, the Alabama Virtual Library (AVL) website provides a wealth of information for students, faculty, and staff.
-Remote access to the AVL is provided via the "Alabama Virtual Library" link on the ESCC Homepage.
+Remote access to the AVL is provided via the Alabama Virtual Library link on the ESCC Homepage.
 Community patrons, nineteen years of age and older, may obtain an LRC/ library card upon registration and payment of an annual fee.
 Interlibrary loan service is offered for students and staff.
-Reproductive equipment including photocopiers, scanners, and microform readers/printers are available.
-Designated viewing and listening areas are provided to accommodate various media formats.
+Reproductive equipment including photocopier, scanner, and microform reader are available.